thindil/steamsky/bin/doc/MODDING.md

   skill is between `skill` tag.
     - Attribute `name` is name of skill which will be have bonuses to experience.
-    - Optional attribute `action`: what to do with this skill.
+    - Optional attribute `action`: What to do with this skill.
 Possible values
       are: "add" (add skill, default option) or "remove" (remove this skill from bonus list).

 ## Themes

-### General informations
+### General information
 - To edit default game theme, open file *steamsky.css* in *data/ui* directory.
 - To create new theme, first create new directory in *themes* directory (by default it is *data/themes* but you can change it with game starting